 Grilled marinated short ribs (kalbi) are one of the most popular dishes at a Korean barbecue.
 Asian pears are a common addition to this style of marinade; they add a nice round sweetness.

-Roasting a pork loin on a bed of apples, onions and cinnamon moistened with cider gives the meat a caramelized sweetness and spicy perfume.
 The roast browns on top while the apples and onions collapse into a meltingly tender, golden heap beneath it.
 Then, to offset all the soft richness, bright and tangy pickled apples and chiles are served alongside.

 Apple Cider Chicken.
 Juicy chicken cooked with fresh apple cider, caramelized apples, and rosemary.
 An easy, healthy dinner that cooks in just ONE PAN!